7: The Vatican II “Popes”

 4. John Paul II (Karol Wojtyła),

-5. Benedict XVI (Joseph Ratzinger), and
+5. Benedict XVI (Joseph Ratzinger),

-6. Francis (Jorge Bergoglio),
+6. Francis (Jorge Bergoglio), and

 embraced modernism, ecumenism, and religious pluralism, ideologies long condemned by the Church.
 This chapter will demonstrate how their pre-papacy and post-election actions disqualified them from the papacy and how their heretical positions resulted in latae sententiae excommunication from the Catholic Church.